radicle-dev/radicle-upstream/proxy/README.md

 # AppProxy

-Intermediate serving a specialised API to the MVP frontend via GraphQL.
+Intermediate serving a specialised API to the radicle-upstream frontend via GraphQL.

 ### Run